We’re just different.

 In the first credit-granting program in the country, we prepare the guides and educators who staff many outdoor therapy, tourism, and educational programs.

-We study the natural world firsthand at our marine field station on the Sea of Cortez, on our experimental farm, and in the canyons, mountains, and forests of northern Arizona.
+We study the natural world firsthand at our marine field station on the Gulf of California, on our experimental farm, and in the canyons, mountains, and forests of northern Arizona.

 Arts and Humanities